Table of contents

 How to tell if spyware is on your phone:

 - Your device is suddenly sluggish or the battery is draining quickly.
-If your phone suddenly begins loading much slower, is getting hot, or you’re using data quicker than expected, it’s a sign that malware such as spyware is using up its system resources.
+If your device suddenly begins loading much slower, the phone gets hot, or you’re using data quicker than expected, it’s a sign that malware, such as spyware, is using up its system resources.

 - Pop-ups and advertisements are appearing in unexpected locations, or more commonly than before.
 Unexpected pop-ups are a sign of adware, a form of malware that is commonly interlaced with spyware.